kleinesfilmroellchen/conlangdb/API.md

 - `text`: Actual text of the word in native script (this may not be printable!).
 As word texts need to be unique, the APIs cannot access the database's word IDs.
 - `romanized`: Romanized version of the word.
 This text should only contain Latin characters (diacritics included, which will be a necessity for many romanizations) and basic (preferrably ASCII) punctuation.
 It is recommended to use a consistent romanization, especially if there are multiple different ways to romanize words.

+### `/language/LANG`: Language access

+This API allows for retrieving (GET), manipulating or creating (POST) and deleting (DELETE) single languages.
+The language is identified with the ID "LANG".
+404 is used for all nonexistent languages that are attempted to be GET'd or DELETE'd.

+## GET with `Accept: application/json`

+Retrieves all data for a single language as a JSON object. (key list to be inserted here)

+## POST

+Change or create a language's data.
+The request body is a JSON object that indicates all the language data to be changed.
+The keys are identical with the ones returned by GET.
+The only special key that can be used is the "id" key, which will change the language's ID to the new given ID.

+The answer by the server is a 200 for a language change and 201 (Created) for language creation.
+The answer body contains all the language information as with a GET request.
+The Location header is set to the language's path, which may be equal to the path that the POST request was made on (and will always be for newly created languages).
+It will be changed if through an "id" key in the request body, the language's ID was changed and it is therefore now available on a new, different path.
+The client can therefore simply GET the Location URL.

+## DELETE

+Delete a language.
+The answer is 200 and the answer body contains all the language information as with a GET request

 ### `/word/LANG/TEXT`: Single word access